-Of course, with the gift of hindsight its clear that Mainie Jellett touched a critical nerve precicely because her artwork is so successful.
-Decoration now holds a place of honor at the National Gallery of Ireland, and her career was just beginning to blossom.
-Just four yeats later the Irish Times changed its tune, heralding Jellett as “the only serious exponent in this country of the ultra-modernist school of painting.”
-For the next two decades, Jellett worked closely with her friend Evie Hone, creating work that would be shown in the Irish section of the exhibition at the 1928 Olympic Games, and paid homage to her Catholic faith through beautiful abstractions of the Madonna and Child.
+With the gift of hindsight it’s clear that Mainie Jellett touched a critical nerve precisely because her artwork is so successful.
+Decoration now holds a place of honor at the National Gallery of Ireland, and her career was beginning to blossom.
+Four years later the Irish Times changed its tune, heralding Jellett as “the only serious exponent in this country of the ultra-modernist school of painting.”
+For the next two decades, Jellett worked closely with her friend Evie Hone, creating work that was shown in the Irish section of the exhibition at the 1928 Olympic Games, and honored her Catholic faith through beautiful abstractions of the Madonna and Child.

-It took time to win the heart of Ireland, but Mainie Jellett was deeply devoted to her country and role that artists play in representing their nation.
-In 1943, a year before her death, Jellett gave back to her country by co-founding the Irish Exhibition of Living Art, a celebration of unconventional Irish artists.
-In one of her last published writings, An Approach To Paining, Jellett described her desire to represent the spirit of her country and its people, writing:
+It took time to win the heart of Ireland, but Mainie Jellett was deeply devoted to her country, and believed in the role that artists play in representing their nation.
+In 1943, a year before her death, Jellett co-founded the Irish Exhibition of Living Art, a celebration of unconventional Irish artists.
+In one of her last published writings, An Approach To Painting, Jellett described her desire to represent the spirit of her country and its people, writing:

 “The idea of an artist being a special person, an exotic flower set apart from other people is one of the errors resulting from the industrial revolution, and the fact of artists being pushed out of their lawful position in the life and society of the present day. … Their present enforced isolation from the majority is a very serious situation and I believe it is one of the many causes which has resulted in the present chaos we live in.
 The art of a nation is one of the ultimate facts by which its spiritual health is judged and appraised by posterity.”